FNCE100 - CORPORATE FINANCE (Course Syllabus)

 The objective of this course is to provide students with detailed knowledge of corporate structures, valuation methods, project finance, risk management practices, corporate governance issues, and geo-political risks in the energy industry.
 In general, this course seeks to provide students with an overall context for understanding energy issues and risks, and how these might affect financing and investment decisions for both providers of energy and end-users of energy.

-Prerequisites: FNCE 203-Advanced Corporate Finance or FNCE 207-Corporate Valuation.
-Students who receive permission to enroll without the prerequisites are expected to review the relevant topics as necessary to meet the requirements of the class.
+Prerequisites: FNCE 203, Advanced Corporate Finance or FNCE 207, Corporate Valuation.
+Students that receive permission to enroll without the prerequisites are expected to review the relevant topics as necessary to meet the requirements of the class.

 Prerequisites: FNCE 100 - Corporate Finance